 Kenst had another explanation for the colonel’s outburst, but thought wiser of speaking of it.
 As they got to his room, Pearson said, “How about I check in with you later on?
 I’ll bring some food, in case you’re hungry.
 Lunch was kind of short.”

 Kenst nodded his head mutely.
 Kenst had other plans, but he wasn’t going to share them with an Earth spy.
 He let the door close behind him.
+He almost raced for the comm on the nightstand.

 As soon as the door closed, Pearson turned and walked straight out of the building to his vehicle.
 He produced a plain writing stylus and used it to push buttons on the car’s entertainment system.
 Without waiting for confirmation that anything unusual had happened, he began to speak quietly and rapidly.
 “Priority one, red.
 Had an interesting lunch meeting with the colonel, the Rodeloy boy and the other candidate…”

 The message was heard in realtime at an ugly building in the nearby town of Tranquillitatis.

+As Pearson made his call, Kenst made a call of his own.

+In the call: He tells her he’s at Kinchloe getting recruited.
+She’s very positive about it, first, cuz she’s a positive person, second, cuz she was slightly worried he might grow up to be a farmer.
+Military career sounds much better.
+He touches on colonel’s bumbling, but doesn’t go into it.
+She can hear in his voice that the colonel has done something to make him mad.
+She soothes him as only she can.

+He says nothing about the mark, Arachnaes, that there’s an Earth spy he’s eating lunch with, etc. He tells her about Taelza, she’s really relieved to hear Taelza’s 20ish.
+They say their goodbyes, he hangs up.
+Something she said makes him think of the colonel, and he gets mad again.

 D72 Pearson Tells EarthF about wielders